CyberGen49/express-file-index/README.md

 A string representing the format of displayed file modification times using [Day.js format placeholders](https://day.js.org/docs/en/display/format).

 Defaults to `'MMM D, YYYY'`.

+### `boolean` `useRelativeTimes`
+Whether to use relative times for files in the file list instead of absolute times.

+When enabled, file modification times will be displayed as relative times (e.g., "2 hours ago") instead of formatted absolute dates.

+Defaults to `true`.

 ## Directory Query Parameters